-Coach Koenig is entering his 9th year as Head Coach of the Voyageurs.
-In 2013, he was named the MCAC Northern Division Coach of the Year for the 2nd time in his career!
+Coach Koenig is entering his 11th year as Head Coach of the Voyageurs.
+In 2018, he was named the MCAC Northern Division: Coach of the Year for the 2nd time in his career!
 (2013, 2018) Coach Koenig works at Falls High School where he currently teaches physical education, health, and adaptive physical education.
 Previously, he was the athletic director and coached basketball and baseball.
 In baseball, Koenig was an assistant coach working with pitchers and catchers in 2008 and 2009.
-While a part of this program, they won the Arrowhead Conference Championship in 2008 and had a team ERA of 2.97 and a team ERA of 2.38 in 2009.
+While a part of this program, they won the Arrowhead Conference Championship in 2008 and had a program record team ERA of 2.97 and a team ERA of 2.38 in 2009.

-In baseball, he has been involved at various levels to include Little League, VFW, various high schools, amateur baseball and college as a graduate assistant at the University of Minnesota highlighted by a 2002 Big Ten Championship.
-Koenig has also been very involved as an official for basketball and baseball.
+In baseball, he has been involved at various levels to include Little League, VFW, Junior Legion, Senior Legion, various high schools, Minnesota Amateur baseball, and NCAA D1 college as a graduate assistant at the University of Minnesota highlighted by a 2002 Big Ten Championship.
+Koenig has also been very involved as an official for baseball.
 In 2009, he umpired the Little League Central Region Tournament in Indianapolis, IN and was selected to work behind the plate for the Great Lakes Region Finals, which was televised on ESPN.
 He umpired in 2011 at the Junior League Central Region Tournament in Ft.
-Wayne, IN and was again selected to work behind the plate for the Central Region Finals.
-He was selected to umpire in August at the 2014 Senior League Central Region Tournament in Peru, IL where he was selected to work the plate for the championship game.
+Wayne, IN as was again selected to work behind the plate for the Central Region Finals.
+He was selected to umpire in 2014 at the Senior League Central Region Tournament in Peru, IL where he was again selected to work the plate for the championship game.
 In 2016, he was honored and selected to work the Junior League World Series in Taylor, MI and worked in the World Series Championship game!
 In 2019, Koenig worked the 50/70 Intermediate Central Region tournament in Kalamazoo, MI, and was again selected to work the championship game.

 Awards & Honors